 Every Contact in Salesforce must be associated with Account.

-You can change this name in your integration settings:
+You can change the auto-created Account name in your integration settings:

 Fundraise Up Supporter Object